-This course will cover the basic rationale, principles, and applications of a bilingual philosophy of learning.
-It will consider psychological, social and political factors of bilingualism, including past and present legislation.
-It will also examine language acquisition theories, representative models of bilingualism and bilingual instruction and issues related to the maintenance of language and culture.
-Field trips to various schools in the city will constitute a significant part of the course.
+The course provides a general introduction to bilingualism.
+It covers the rationale, principles and applications of a bilingual philosophy of learning.
+It considers cognitive, psycholinguistic, social and political aspects of bilingualism.
+It examines language acquisition theories and issues of language and culture maintenance.
+It also introduces models of bilingual education and bilingual instruction, including past and present legislation.
+Experiential learning constitutes a significant part of the course.
 Prerequisite: CSE099, ENA/ENG/ESA099/ENC101 This is a Writing Intensive course.